ataiva-software/vertex/docs/development/roadmap.md

 ## Getting Involved

-To contribute to Eden development:
+To contribute to Vertex development:

 1. **Review the codebase** - Understand the architecture and implementation
 2. **Check open issues** - Find areas where you can contribute